The Holon-Parton Structure of the Meme: A Structure for the Unit of Culture (and also – the Narreme, or `Unit of Narrative’, or `Unit of Story’)

 On Cultural Evolution in Transmedia

-Alternately – you might even like to read the entire StoryAlity blog:
+Alternately – you may perhaps even like to read the entire StoryAlity blog (around 100 x posts):

 – Comments always welcome.